matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - Creates a thread pool that can schedule commands to run after a given delay, or to execute periodically.
 - Use cases:
-    - 1. Handling recurring events with delays, which will happen in future at a certain interval of times.
+    - :one: Handling recurring events with delays, which will happen in future at a certain interval of times.
 - Cons:
-    - 1. Unbounded queue is harmful.
+    - :one: Unbounded queue is harmful.

 **5. newWorkStealingPool**